cloudmesh/classes/docs/source/lesson/iaas/openstack-havana.rst

 Get the latest version of Ubuntu Cloud Image and upload it to the OpenStack
 ---------------------------------------------------------------------------

 .. note:: We will try to provide the latest images.
-E.g., currently in india openstack the ubuntu 14.04 image is officially available under name: futuregrid/ubuntu-14.04.
+E.g., currently in india OpenStack the ubuntu 14.04 image is officially available under name: futuregrid/ubuntu-14.04.
 So usually you can skip this section to simply use the one provided officially.